AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

   gnatcov coverage --level=stmt --annotate=xcov test_inc.trace --scos=obj/ops.ali

-Here, we
+Here, we request

-- request a source *statement coverage* assessment with :option:`--level=stmt`
+- a source *statement coverage* assessment with :option:`--level=stmt`

-- query an annotated source report in text format  with :option:`--annotate=xcov`
+- an annotated source report in text format  with :option:`--annotate=xcov`

 - focus on the functional unit only with :option:`--annotate=obj/ops.ali`

 This produces a single annotated source in the current directory, ``ops.adb.xcov`` quoted below:

 .. code-block:: ada

-  /home/hainque/couverture/tools/gnatcov/doctemp/examples/starter/src/ops.adb:
+  examples/starter/src/ops.adb:
   67% of 3 lines covered
   Coverage level: stmt
    1 .: package body Ops is